MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 and tenant name.
 The Client ID and Client Secret represent the Application ID and Key value of the WebAPI application that must be created in Azure AD.

+The connector defaults to the v1.0 and the login and graph endpoints of the Microsoft Graph global service.
+If your tenant is in a national cloud, then you will need to change your configuration to use the [endpoints for the national cloud](https://docs.microsoft.com/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints).
+Note that certain features of Graph that are in the global service might not be available in all of the national clouds.

 11. Make any necessary changes on the Global Parameters page:

 ![Global parameters page image](media/microsoft-identity-manager-2016-ma-graph/e22d4ee99f2bb825704dd83c1b26dac2.png)